Kitten FAQ

 Can I choose my kitten when I first meet them?

 Assuming that you are looking for a pet, it is more likely that your kitten will choose you!
 If you feel a particularly strong bond to a particular kitten when you meet them, then it is only in exceptional circumstances that we would even consider allowing that kitten to go elsewhere.
 Such exceptions may be if someone has been waiting for a breeding queen, and the kitten that you have fallen for is the only girl of suitable quality in the litter, or if someone has been waiting a very long time for a kitten of a particular colour and your chosen kitten is the only one of that colour.
-Even then, it is likely that we would ask the other party to wait a bit longer.
+Even then, it is likely that we would ask the other party to wait a bit longer, since we want our kittens to have the best possible bond to their owners.

 How will I know if a kitten is right for me?